Bunsly/JobSpy/README.md

 * `LinkedInException`
 * `IndeedException`
 * `ZipRecruiterException`
+* `GlassdoorException`

 ## Supported Countries for Job Searching

 ### **LinkedIn**

 LinkedIn searches globally & uses only the `location` parameter.
+You can only fetch 1000 jobs max from the LinkedIn endpoint we're using

 ### **ZipRecruiter**

 ZipRecruiter searches for jobs in **US/Canada** & uses only the `location` parameter.

-### **Indeed**
+### **Indeed / Glassdoor**

 Indeed & Glassdoor supports most countries, but the `country_indeed` parameter is required.
 Additionally, use the `location` parameter to narrow down the location, e.g. city & state if necessary.

 You can specify the following countries when searching on Indeed (use the exact name, * indicates support for Glassdoor):